Transformative Programs & Training

 Learn How to Thrive in Disagreement, Differences, and Conflicts

-Each session is taught in person by Polly Young-Eisendrath and another Real Dialogue Specialist at the Osher Center for Integrative Health, 184 South Prospect Street, University of Vermont, Burlington, Vermont.
+Each session is taught in person by Polly Young-Eisendrath and another Real Dialogue Specialist.

 Free Public Education